udtrokia/exc/README.md

 ## Exc
-> TCP Implement design to `p2p`.
-A chat server that broadcasts a message to all connections.
+> A chat server that broadcasts a message to all connections. ~just a demo~

 #### Line - Socket data
 #### Peer - Peer information && context